Low-rank Covariate Balancing Estimators under Interference: Asymptotic inference

 \section{Asymptotic inference}

-In this section, we derive the asymptotic properties of our balancing estimator and evaluate its asymptotic efficiency relative to the standard IPW estimator.
-Our analysis shows that the proposed balancing estimator, despite not knowing the true propensity score, is more efficient than the IPW estimator with the true propensity score.
-Furthermore, we develop data-adaptive methodologies that enable researchers to choose a suitable low-rank structure among candidate structures.
+In this section, we derive the asymptotic properties of our balancing estimator and evaluate its asymptotic efficiency.
+We first show that the proposed balancing estimator without the knowledge of the true propensity score, is more efficient than the IPW estimator based on the true propensity score.
+Furthermore, we propose a consistent estimator of the variance that yields asymptotically valid confidence intervals for the balancing estimator.
+Lastly, we develop data-adaptive methodologies for choosing a suitable low-rank structure among several candidate structures.